-So, what is Headless Commerce?
+What is Headless Commerce?

 Headless commerce works by decoupling the front-end presentation layer (templates or themes), including the photos, video, and content you see on an ecommerce website or mobile app screen from the back-end infrastructure that enables the ecommerce experience.
 The decoupled architecture gives brands more flexibility over the customer experience they can offer, help them engage with customers better, and stay ahead of their expectations.
 Headless commerce allows them to provide a personalized and brand-consistent experience across channels using APIs (application programming interfaces) that connect the front end with back-end systems.

-Things to consider when moving to a Headless Commerce platform
+Things to Consider When Moving to a Headless Commerce Platform

 Determine scalability and customization of the platform

 As you scale, the platform you select needs to scale with your business and provide additional support.
 And while every business has its own unique needs, we suggest you seek out a platform that comes with reliable and fast APIs that help automate and customize your store.
 Ensure the platform has plenty of one-click apps or built-in integrations that connect and update in real-time to help you scale seamlessly without hiring additional developers.

 To be successful in the eCommerce business, you need to have an omnichannel strategy because customers are looking and shopping for products everywhere, whether it’s marketplaces like Amazon or Etsy or social media platforms like Instagram or even TikTok.
 If you are not present where your customers are, that’s a lost growth opportunity for you.
 You need to establish your presence across various channels.
 The headless commerce platform you choose needs to offer centralized channel management, so you manage products and prices across channels from one place.

 Ease of use and security